shaussler/TheoreticalUniverse/documentation/all_faraday_tensors.rst

 .. warning::

-   Under construction
+   Under construction.
+I still need to proofread and calculations may need correcting.
+Of course the sign always get flipped...

-In a :ref:`former post <faraday_tensor_derivation:Deriving the Faraday Tensor from the 1865 Maxwell Equations>`, I derived the Faraday tensor and its Hodge dual from the 1865 Maxwell equations.
+In a :ref:`previous post <faraday_tensor_derivation:Deriving the Faraday Tensor from the 1865 Maxwell Equations>`, I derive the Faraday tensor and its Hodge dual from the 1865 Maxwell equations.
 I also introdue a musical notation to facilitate calculations.
-In this post, I derive all possible variants of the Faraday together with more details and example of the musical notation.
+In this post, I systematically derive all variations of the electromagnetic field tensor.

 Inhomogenous equations
 ----------------------